0l1ve1r4/re-mocd/README.md

 ## Overview

 This project aims to develop a high-performance genetic algorithm in Rust to detect communities in a graph.
 The goal is to optimize the community detection process to handle large-scale graphs efficiently.
+This algorithm also tries to handle some problems that happens with louvain algorithm.

 > **Why Rust?**
 >